NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 prior to [the 1st
 meeting](https://github.com/NixOS/rfcs/pull/75#issuecomment-760942876),
-traversing all the inputs and the inputs' inputs, will not happen during eval time and only partly, during build time - every package already built will be able to give another package all the information there needs to know about the related environment variables.
+traversing all the inputs and the inputs' inputs, will not happen during eval time and only partly, during build time - every package already built will provide it's reverse dependencies all the information they need about environment variables of itself and of all of it's inputs and it's inputs' inputs.

 Most of the work to do will be:

-1. Gather information about what environment variables are "linked" to each package, and edit these derivations to include a `wrappers.json`, with `makeWrapperAuto`.
+1. Gather information about what environment variables are "linked" to each package, and edit these derivations to include a `wrappers.json` in them.
+   This should be done with `makeWrapperAuto` as well, see (2).
 2. Design the `makeWrapperAuto` shell hook:
-  - It should introduce a shell function (to be called `wrappersInfo`) that will allow piping a JSON string from `builtins.toJSON` and spit a `wrappers.json` that will include both what was piped into it, and the content from the package's inputs' `wrappers.json`.
+  - It should introduce a shell function (to be called `wrappersInfo`) that will allow piping a JSON string from `builtins.toJSON` and spit a `wrappers.json` that will include both what was piped into it, and the content from the package's various inputs' `wrappers.json` files.
   - It should make the executables in `$out/bin/` get wrapped according to what's currently in this package's `wrappers.json`, during `fixupPhase`.
   - The above should be also possible to do manually for executables outside